SweetsRepo/SweetsRepo.github.io/_posts/2017-03-12-FirstResults.markdown

 ## Methodology:

-In order to accomplish the above goals a generative adversarial network was constructed to approximate input dataset's PDF and use it to generate new samples.
+In order to accomplish the above goals a generative adversarial network was constructed to approximate an input dataset's PDF, and use it to generate new samples.
 If you are interested in learning more about generative adversarial networks I highly recommend reading some of my older posts or doing a quick Google Search.